matomo-org/matomo/README.md

 Matomo is the leading Free/Libre open analytics platform.

-Matomo is a full featured PHP MySQL software program that you download and install on your own webserver.
+Matomo is a full-featured PHP MySQL software program that you download and install on your webserver.
-At the end of the five minute installation process, you will be given a JavaScript code.
+At the end of the five-minute installation process, you will be given a JavaScript code.
-Simply copy and paste this tag on websites you wish to track and access your analytics reports in real time.
+Simply copy and paste this tag on websites you wish to track and access your analytics reports in real-time.

 Matomo aims to be a Free software alternative to Google Analytics and is already used on more than 1,400,000 websites.
 Privacy is built-in!

 ## Mission Statement

-> « To create, as a community, the leading international open source digital analytics platform, that gives every user full control of their data. »
+> « To create, as a community, the leading international open-source digital analytics platform, that gives every user full control of their data. »

 Or in short:
 > « Liberate Web Analytics »